swdit/Setup-Guide-Headless-Ubuntu-AI-Mini-PC-for-LM-Studio/README.md

 *To avoid some issues with the RDP solutions build into Ubuntu (keyring issues on reboot with) we will go for  XRDP.*

 1. `sudo apt install xrdp`

 2. Check status of XRDP: ( XRDP runs automatically after installation)

-   1.  sudo systemctl status xrdp
+   sudo systemctl status xrdp

+3. Check status of XRDP: ( XRDP runs automatically after installation)

-   4. add the xrdp user to the ssl-cert group
+4. add the xrdp user to the ssl-cert group sudo adduser xrdp ssl-cert

-3.

-#
+5. Restart xrdp service:
+   sudo systemctl restart xrdp
+6. get your Mini-PCs IP-Adress
+   `ip addr`
+7. Configuring Firewall
+   Xrdp daemon listens on port 3389.
+   `sudo ufw allow from 192.168.33.0/24 to any port 3389` `sudo ufw allow 3389`

+Use a Remote Desktop Client of your choice on an different computer to access the Mini-PC via XRDP

+The Login credentials alre equal to the local user account on the Mini-PC

+**Important**: You must be logged out on the Mini-PC in order to connect via XRDP **Important**: Make sure you the build in RDP tools and if applicable thrid party RDP tools are not running